 Coya Therapeutics has developed a transformative ex-vivo (outside the body) platform to transform and expand billions of highly functional Tregs from millions of dysfunctional Tregs removed from a diseased patient.
 In addition, from the same manufacturing run, billions of highly immunosuppressive Treg derived exosomes (extracellular vesicles) are also captured for therapeutic use.

-Coya is targeting multiple neurodegenerative diseases – ALS is the most advanced clinical indication having completed a successful phase 1 trial and currently in the midst of a larger phase 2a trial.
+Coya is targeting multiple neurodegenerative diseases – ALS is the most advanced clinical indication having completed a successful phase 1 trial and phase 2a trial.
 The phase 1 trial halted disease progression in all 3 patients tested during the course of the infusions with no adverse safety events.
-The phase 2a trial data will be available mid-2021.
+The phase 2a trial data is promising and data is being prepared for a peer reviewed publication.

 “Patients with neurodegenerative diseases are in desperate need of transformative therapeutic options; harnessing the neuro-protective effects of Treg cell therapy shows great promise in unlocking a new treatment paradigm and will enable us to revolutionize care for patients with devastating neurodegenerative diseases.”